 You have to discern antichrists.
 If you never take this seriously, you will have no way of knowing in what kind of situation you could be led astray by them, and, you might even be following antichrists in a haze of confusion, without even knowing what is happening.
 When you started following them, you did not realize that anything is wrong, and you might even feel that what the antichrist is saying is right.
 Unwittingly, you have been led astray.
 Once you have been deceived, God no longer wants you.
 Some people normally seem to do fine, and they are just temporarily taken in by an antichrist, so the church can eventually wrest them back through warning them and fellowshiping with them.
 However, some people never come back, no matter what kind of fellowship they receive; instead they are dead set on following the antichrist.
 Is this not being ruined?
 Why do they not just come back?
 It is because God does not make it happen.
 Some people say, very well-intentioned, “Oh, but he’s such a nice person.
 He’s believed in God for years and has sacrificed and expended a lot.
 He’s really upright and has been really devout in his duty, plus his faith in God is tremendous.
 He’s a true believer.”
 That is what it looks like on the surface, based on people’s good intentions, but you cannot see into that person’s innermost heart.
 You cannot see what sort of person he truly is, what his essence is.
 Additionally, you may try to save him out of the goodness of your heart, but no matter how you fellowship he will not turn back, and you do not know what the reason behind this is.
 In fact, it is that God does not want him anymore.
 Why does God not want him anymore?
 There is a supremely obvious and easily observable reason for this.
 Some antichrists are very clearly evil spirits, while some antichrists do not go so far as to present themselves as evil spirits, so they cannot be defined as such.
 For those antichrists who clearly are evil spirits, once someone else follows them, would God still acknowledge that person, considering God’s essence and disposition?
 God is holy, and He is a jealous God—He rejects those who have followed evil spirits.
 Even if, on the surface, this person seems to you to be good, God is not looking at that aspect.
 What is “jealous”?
 What does “jealous” mean here?
 If it is not clear from the word itself, see if you can understand from My explanation.
 Starting from when a person is selected by God up until when they determine that God is the truth, that He is righteousness, wisdom, and almightiness, that He is the one and only—once they understand all of this, they gain a basic understanding deep within their heart of God’s disposition and essence, as well as what He has and is.
 This basic understanding then becomes their faith, and it becomes what drives them in following God, expending themselves for God, and doing their duty.
 This is their stature, right?
 (Yes.)
 These things have already taken root within their life and they will never again deny God.
 But if they do not have true knowledge of Christ or of the practical God, they may still worship and follow an antichrist.
 This sort of person is still in danger.
 They may still turn their back on Christ in the flesh to follow an evil antichrist; this would be openly denying Christ and cutting off ties with God.
 The subtext of this is: “I won’t follow You anymore, but I am following Satan.
 I love Satan and wish to serve it; I want to follow Satan, and no matter how it treats me, how it ruins, tramples, and corrupts me, I am more than willing.
 No matter how righteous and how holy You are, I don’t want to follow You anymore.
 I don’t want to follow You in spite of the fact that You are God.”
 And they leave just like that, following someone who has nothing to do with them, someone who is an enemy to God or even an evil spirit.
 Would God still want that kind of person?
 Would it be reasonable of God to spurn them?
 It would be perfectly reasonable.
 From common sense, people all know that God is a jealous God, that He is holy, but do you understand the actual situation of what really lies behind this?
 Is what I am saying here not accurate?
 (It is.)
 If it is, then would God giving up on that person count as cruelty on His part?
 God acts on principle—if you know who God is but you do not want to follow Him, and you know who Satan is and you still want to follow it, then I will not insist.
 I will let you follow Satan forever and I will not ask you to come back, but I will give up on you.
 What sort of disposition is this on God’s part?
 Is it obstinance?
 Is He acting on emotion, or being dignified?
 This is not dignity, nor obstinance, but part of God’s “jealousy.”
 That is, if you, as a created being, are happy to become depraved, what can God say?
 If you wish to become depraved, that is your personal choice—ultimately you will bear the consequences, and you will have only yourself to blame.
 God’s principles for dealing with people are immutable, so if you are happy with depravity then your inevitable end is to be punished.
 It does not matter how many years you may have followed God before; if you wish to be depraved, God will not help you with your choice, nor will He force you.
 You yourself are willing to follow Satan, to be misled and defiled by Satan, and so in the end you have to bear the consequences.

-Excerpted from “They Are Evil, Insidious, and Deceitful (II)” in Exposing Antichrists
+Excerpted from “They Are Evil, Insidious, and Deceitful (Part Two)” in Exposing Antichrists

 No matter how many people believe in God, as soon as their beliefs are defined by Him as being those of a religion or group, He has already determined that they cannot be saved.
 Why do I say this?
 In a gang or crowd of people who are without the work and guidance of God, and who do not worship Him at all, whom do they worship?
 Whom do they follow?
 In form and name, they follow a person, but whom do they essentially follow?
 Deep down, they acknowledge God, but in fact, they are subject to human manipulation, arrangements, and control.
 They follow Satan, the devil; they follow the forces that are hostile to God and that are His enemies.
 Would God save a pack of people such as this?
 (No.) Why not?
 Are they capable of repentance?
 (No.) They wave the flag of faith, carrying out human enterprises and conducting their own management, and they run counter to God’s management plan for mankind’s salvation.
 Their final outcome is one of being detested and rejected by God; He could not possibly save these people, they could not possibly repent, they have already been captured by Satan—they are entirely in Satan’s hands.
 In your faith, does how many years you have believed in God matter to whether or not you are praised by Him?
 Do the rituals and regulations you abide by matter?
 Does God look at people’s methods of practice?
 Does He look at how many people there are?
 He has selected one portion of mankind; how does He measure whether they can and should be saved?
 He bases this decision on the paths these people walk.
 In the Age of Grace, although the truths that God told people were less numerous than today, and not as specific, He could still perfect people at the time, and salvation was still possible.
 Thus, as for the people of this age who have heard many truths and have come to understand God’s will, if they are incapable of following His way and unable to walk the path of salvation, then what will their final outcome be?
 Their final outcome will be the same as that of believers in Christianity and Judaism; there will be no difference.
 This is God’s righteous disposition!
 Regardless of how many sermons you have heard or how many truths you have understood, if, ultimately, you still follow humans and Satan, and in the end, if you are still incapable of following God’s way and unable to fear Him and shun evil, then such people will be detested and rejected by God.
 To all appearances, such people who are detested and rejected by God can talk much about letters and doctrines, and may have come to understand many truths, yet they are incapable of worshiping God; they cannot fear God and shun evil, and are incapable of total submission to Him.
 In God’s eyes, He defines them as part of a religion, as just a group of humans—a gang of humans—and as a lodging place for Satan.
 They are collectively referred to as Satan’s gang, and these people are utterly despised by God.